 - If you’re a first-timer or solo backpacker, consider joining a group or club you can hike with for the day.
 Not only will it lessen the risk of getting lost, but you’ll also have fun and stay motivated with new friends!
 But if you do plan on hiking alone, make sure to leave your trip and hiking plans to trusted loved ones, just in case.

-- Before your first hike ever, condition both your mind and body to build up endurance.
+- Before your first hike ever, train both your mind and body to build up endurance.
 You can do so by taking a walk or hiking at least once a week at your local park.

 - Learn to hydrate correctly, bringing at least a liter of water with you.
 You might also want to have small snacks ready as you climb to avoid losing energy.
 Nuts, protein bars, or anything filled with carbs and protein help energize!